aloisio-costa/PeTi-react-.net/README.md

 learn new things I can implement in it.

 ### Note:
-- I am aware there is a lot reapeated code
+- I am aware there is some reapeated code
 - I do not have unitary tests yet
 - There might be some commented code or console logs
 - The API needs a lot of work yet, I did it as simple as possible to have something work with my client side